 This shows that the industry is growing, but its growth is coming from online and mobile betting rather than from the high street, which is undeniably in decline.

 FOBT (Fixed Odds Betting Terminals)

-The machines are highly lucrative and earn bookmakers an insane amount of money.
+The machines were highly lucrative and earned bookmakers an insane amount of money.
 To give you an idea, in 2016 in the UK, punters lost over £1.8bn on these machines alone.